bootphon/ABX-accent/abx-accent/scripts/prepare/README.md

 3. **`aesrc_dataset_split.py`**:
    - Generates lists of filenames according to the specified data length
    - In this study:
-     - 10 minutes per speaker for dev/test sets (for ABXpy)
+     - 10 minutes per speaker for dev/test sets
      - 2 minutes per speaker for adaptation

 ## Abkhazia Format Preparation